keith-murray/keith-murray.github.io/content/Notes/falsifiability.md

 This all goes to show that neuroscience needs more than falsifiable theories and hypotheses.
 While falsifiability can be a useful heuristic, it isn’t a necessary requirement towards formulating _tractable_[^1] theories and hypotheses of the brain.

-[^1]: However, it might not even be the case that _tractable_ theories of the brain exist.
+[^1]: However, it might not be possible that we can formulate _tractable_ theories of the brain.